EuPathDB/vagrant-workflow-software/README.md

 package download time on subsequent provisionings.
 The directory can be deleted manually if you want to test a complete provision from scratch.

+### Known Issues

+- The disconnect after 'change sysadmin user group' no longer works in modern Ansible.
+The 'meta: reset_connection' task seems to do nothing in 2.3.1.0.

+- workpuppet run at the end exits cleanly but doesn't install the bioinformatics software.
+Possibly due to
+`Dependency File[/project/eupathdblab/workflow-software/tmp] has failures: true` Running workpuppet manually succeeds.
+Maybe related to failure of 'change sysadmin user group' above.